RakhithJK/BishopFox-sliver-wiki/Transport-Encryption.md

 8. All messages are encrypted with the session key using ChaCha20Poly1305 and associated with via the session ID
 9. Each side stores a SHA2-256 hash of each message's ciphertext to detect replayed messages.

+### Implant to Implant Key Exchange (Pivots)

+1. An implant starts a pivot listener (the listener)
+2. Another implant connects to the listener (the initiator)
+3. The initiator sends its ECC public key and the minisign signature of its public key
+4. The listener verifies the initiator's public key is signed by the listener's server's minisign public key
+5. The listener generates a random session key and encrypts it with the initiator's verified public key
+6. The listener sends its ECC public key, the minisign signature of its public key, and the encrypted session key back to the initiator
+7. The initiator verifies the listener's public key is signed by the initiator's server's minisign public key
+8. The initiator decrypts the session key
+9. All messages are encrypted with the session key using ChaCha20Poly1305
+10. Each side stores a SHA2-256 hash of each message's ciphertext to detect replayed messages

 ### Known Limitations